Get,

 By Dr. Nikita Toshi +2 more

 There is one question that puzzles us as much as the ‘which came first – the egg or the hen’ question.
 This one is linked to health.
 You guessed right!
 If you are conscious about your health, we bet you may have googled this question as well.
-Let us put this musing to rest, once and for all and get to the bottom of the conundrum.
+Let us put this musing to rest, once and for all, and get to the bottom of the conundrum.

-The origin of the debate
+The Origin of the Debate

 Ever since the pandemic struck and we have been trapped in our homes, we have been bombarded with social media posts and discussions on the need to be mindful of our health.
 Now more than ever, with a virus running rampant, we have to scrutinize our dietary and lifestyle choices.
-The COVID infection has the potential to take a nasty turn if we are already saddled with comorbidities such as obesity.
+The COVID-19 infection has the potential to take a nasty turn if we are already saddled with comorbidities such as obesity.

 For the first time, the whole nation began to scrutinize health and how it can be improved through a strict diet.